Introduction to child safety online

 It is also extremely persistent.
 If a child is the target of traditional bullying, his or her home is more often than not a place of refuge.
 Because digital platforms are constantly available, victims of cyberbullying struggle to find any relief.

 The Law Commission says one in 10 New Zealanders have experienced what it calls “harmful communications” on the internet.
 That number doubles for those aged 19-29.
-Other research shows that one in five New Zealand college students experience some form of cyber bullying or harassment, and one in six pre-teens.
+Other research shows that 1 in 3 New Zealand college students experience some form of cyberbullying or harassment and 1 in 6 pre-teens.

 Report the abuse to the provider and ask it to take action.
 The company should be able to trace the source of the messages and warn the bully that they could lose their number and/or access to the network if they continue.